isabelcosta/fourth-personal-website/src/posts/dataclasses-are-nice.md

    categories: list[str]
 ```

 In this example above, I am importing it first `from dataclasses import dataclass` and then defining it.
-I created a class definition and used `@dataclass` annotation to tell to python how it shuold interpret this class definition.
+I created a class definition and used `@dataclass` annotation to tell python how it should interpret this class definition.

-Then I can create this in python, as I would do it anyways, regardless of using `@dataclass`:
+Then I can create this in python, as I would do it anyway, regardless of using `@dataclass`:
 ```python
 Youtuber("Chris Stuckmann", ["movie-reviews"])
 ```